python/devguide/documenting.rst

    motivation by translating and building a community, will be named coordinator.
--  In case of concurrency between two persons, no one will sort this out for you, it’s open to you to organize a local election or whatever needed to sort this out.
+-  In case of concurrency between two persons, no one will sort this out for you.
+It is up to you two to organize a local election or whatever needed to sort this out.
 -  In case a coordinator become inactive or unreachable for a long period of time, someone else can ask for a takeover on doc-sig.